mdriscollic/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 2. In the **Patron notice template details** pane, click **Actions > Delete**.
 3. In the **Delete Patron notice templates** dialog, click **Delete**.
 The template is deleted and a confirmation message appears.
 Note that you cannot delete a template that is being used in a Patron notice policy.

+See the wiki page [Patron notice templates](https://folio-org.atlassian.net/wiki/x/X45W) for tips and examples.

 ## Settings > Circulation > Request cancellation reasons